enisdenjo/graphql-ws/PROTOCOL.md

 Operation execution result(s) from the source stream created by the binding `Subscribe` message.
 After all results have been emitted, the `Complete` message will follow indicating stream completion.

-A server will always send at least one `Next` message for each operation, unless it sends an `Error` message first.

 A client should be prepared to recive (and ignore) IDs for operations for which it has previously sent a `Complete` message to the server.